 SEs are obliged to fulfill the following:

-- Reinvest at least 51 percent of their total annual profits in order to implement their registered social or environmental objectives within certain years or over an indefinite term;
+- Reinvest at least 51 percent of their total annual profits to implement their registered social or environmental objectives within certain years or over an indefinite term;

 - Strictly use funding raised for purposes of covering managerial and operational expenses to implement their registered social or environmental objectives;

 - Comply with the reporting regime applicable to SEs; and

 - Meet the other obligations of normal enterprises.

 2. PUBLIC BENEFIT ACTIVITIES

 Please refer to Section III.B on “Public Benefit Status” for details.